kubais | Shutterstock

 At the south east tip of Sicily you’ll find the never ending dunes where the Allied forces landed in World War II and from here, heading west, there is a long stretch of virtually non-stop sandy beaches right up until you reach the industrial town of Gela.
 Spiagga Sampieri is of particular note, a 3km stretch of fine golden sand with a gently shelving seabed and clear turquoise water.
 At one end of the beach, you will find the atmospheric ruins of an old brickworks.

 The southern region of Sicily island is not so well known for its coastline but it should be.
 From Licata all along the coast up past Sciacca you’ll find dazzling bays, stunning cliffs and some lovely locations that are among the best Sicily beaches.
+Around the area of Agrigento are other fantastic beaches, such as San Leone, Fiumenaro and the famous Scala dei Turchi.

 Scala dei Turchi